otto-de-legacy/jsonhome/README.md

 ## Work in Progress!

-* The project is in a very early state.
+* The project is in an early state.
 Many details will change in the next weeks, possibly in an incompatible way.
 * The json-home specification is still a draft, it might change itself in the next months.
 * This library does not yet fully support the current draft specification.
 * But: it is already working.
 You can use it to easily generate json-home documents for your RESTful Spring application.